 All of this information can be included in a sales plan (and more).
-Read on to learn how you can get a sales plan that's right for your organization drafted and on paper.
+Read on to learn how to draft a sales plan that's right for your organization.

 In this post, we'll cover: